-Many patients have had to be transferred due to the loss of data, and one patient even lost their life due to particular methods and medicines not being listed anymore.
-We’re going to discuss just how important security in hospitals is and what can be done to combat ransomware, but first, let’s go into a little more detail about the issue itself.
+We’re going to cover just how important cybersecurity in hospitals is and what can be done to combat ransomware.
+But first, a little more detail about the threat itself.

 What Is Ransomware Exactly?